leviroth/beautiful-jekyll/_posts/2017-05-16-testing-reddit-bots-with-betamax.md

     """Add Betamax placeholder to filter access token.""" request_uri = interaction.data['request']['uri']
     response = interaction.data['response']

+    # We only care about requests that generate an access token.
     if ('api/v1/access_token' not in request_uri or
             response['status']['code'] != 200):
         return